ImageMagick/Usage-Markdown/anim_basics/index.md

 Specifically we need to make sure all the disposals are set to '`Previous`' (which is already the case in our example).
 If that is done, then you can just pre-pend an image (with a zero delay) to underlay a background.

-For example lets place our bunny on some grass....
+For example, let's place our bunny on some grass....

 ~~~
 convert bunny_grass.gif bunny_anim.gif -loop 0  bunny_on_grass.gif